AI

 Can you run a small test this week?
 If the answer is no, you’re overcomplicating it.
 CarMax started by having AI summarize reviews.
 Simple proof of concept.
 Fast validation.

 What’s the simplest tool that might work?
 Cloud APIs cost less than building infrastructure.
 Existing platforms beat custom development.
-The practical ai maturity model starts with pragmatism, not perfection.
+Start with pragmatism, not perfection.

 Who needs to change their workflow?
-This question reveals organizational readiness.
-If the answer is “everyone in a complex way,” you’re not ready.
-Find problems where changes are small and contained.
+This question reveals organizational readiness fast.
+If the answer is “everyone, in a complex way,” you’re not ready yet.
+Prosci research found that user proficiency is the single largest challenge at 38% of all AI failure points, outpacing technical challenges.
+Find problems where the required changes are small and contained.

 Can you support this long-term?
 If it requires constant expert attention, you’ll abandon it when that expert leaves.
 Sustainable beats sophisticated.